 Raw Materials: Are You “Buying Right”?

-Early in 2014, a drought in Brazil caused a surge in coffee prices, affecting businesses a world away catering to latte-loving crowds.
+A few years ago a drought in Brazil caused a surge in coffee prices, affecting businesses a world away catering to latte-loving crowds.
 As the cost of coffee beans doubled, Starbucks was able to maintain its profitability—without raising prices—because it had locked in a year’s worth of supply at pre-drought prices.
 Green Mountain Coffee Roasters wasn’t as lucky; rising costs threatened its ability to turn a profit.
 Situations like this highlight the fluctuating nature of raw material prices - and the importance of “buying right.”
 This is especially true when a large portion of your raw material is made up of a commodity; for example, metals, energy, grain or coffee beans.

 Raw Materials: A Top Worry among Manufacturers